-Learn about the behaviors and social factors behind the dietary choices we make.
+- Understand the behaviors and social factors behind dietary choices.

-Learn how food can help manage diseases such as diabetes and reduce the risk of others, including heart disease, cancer and osteoporosis.
+- Learn how food can help manage diseases and reduce the risk of others.

-Practice advising individuals who want to improve their overall health.
+- Practice counseling individuals who want to improve their overall health.

 Oregon State University offers the only didactic program in dietetics in Oregon.